CNuge/RedfishAmpliconPipe/README.md

 # RedfishAmpliconPipe
-A snakemake pipeline for processing and snp calling of amplicon data for redfish species identification
+A snakemake pipeline for processing and snp calling of amplicon data for redfish species identification.

+Please note this is a work in progress, documentation will be updated with time.

 ## Setup / Installation